Keeping our camp community healthy

 Dining Hall and Meals

-If a camper has to leave early due to COVID-19, the family will receive a prorated refund for the remaining days of the session.
+Should your child become ill at camp with COVID-19 or Flu, home is a more comfortable place to rest and recover.
+If a camper has to leave early due to COVID-19, illness, or injury, the family will receive 50% of a pro-rated refund for the remaining days of the session.

 If a camper or family member tests positive before attending camp and has to be in isolation or quarantine, then the loss will be shared by the family and camp.